 One night you decide to venture away from the crème de la crème.

 Yes, take a boat ride to a cemetery where two men are naked, deranged, cutting themselves and crying out.
 Their veins are shot.
 They’ve sold their bodies for one more fix.
 They have abscesses oozing, burn marks and scabs on their skin.
 Dark circled eyes that lack emotion.
 Hollowness.
 They’ve robbed their grandmother and stolen their family’s possessions in order to get high— just one more fix.
 You’ve heard they were molested—some tragedy befell them–No one in the town dares to try and help them, for chains won’t even hold them.
 Their children have given up on them.
-Matter a fact, if someone took a 9 milometer to their heads, and threw them in an unmarked grave, the whole city would probably feel better.
+Matter a fact, the other day, someone said that if someone took a 9 milometer to their heads, and threw them in an unmarked grave, the whole city would probably feel better.
+What?

-But suddenly, yes, and then suddenly the true Ruach HaKodesh shows up.
+But suddenly, yes, and then suddenly, the Ruach HaKodesh shows up.
 You pray and He shows up with great power.
 When you leave two men are clothed and in their right mind, and you tell them to go minister to their family, and that they don’t need to follow your ministry.
 Go make disciples!

 We have a choice every day to touch people.
 We have a choice to make a difference in someone’s life.
 We can do it with bitterness, pride, going through the motions, and so forth, or we can do it in love.

 Yeshua was the Son of man, who took the time to see one woman at a well.
 I’ve preached this before but it seems time to do it again.
 One woman who didn’t even have the facts right.
-She didn’t have the whole book down pat with all the truth!
+She didn’t have the whole book down pat with all the truth.
 Many of us would have screamed, “False prophet” Shun her!